irgolic/AutoPR/autopr/actions/README.md

 ### `utils`

-This folder contains two files.
-The `__init__.py` file appears to be empty and its purpose is unclear.
-The `prompt_context.py` file contains Python code that implements a prompt context model for auto PR generation.
-It defines classes and functions related to defining and transforming prompt contexts, and includes docstrings and comments explaining the purpose and usage of the code.
+This folder contains two files: "__init__.py" and "prompt_context.py". "__init__.py" is an empty file. "prompt_context.py" is a Python file that implements a prompt context model for auto PR (pull request) generation.
+It includes classes and functions related to defining and transforming prompt contexts, and also defines different types of declarations for prompt context in config.
+The file imports modules like `pydantic`, `tiktoken`, and `jinja2` for type checking, encoding, and template rendering.

 ### `write_into_file.py`